henrysevern/gym_shop/TESTING.md

    >Users can register an account at GymShop, the backend of this functionality is handled by [django-allauth](https://django-allauth.readthedocs.io/en/latest/installation.html).
    >![Register](documentation/testing/user_story/register.png)

-- [] Store personal default delivery information
+- [x] Store personal default delivery information
    >Profile owners can store their default delivery information - making checkout easier as the delivery section of the order form auto-populates.
-   * This wasn't met, users are still required to enter delievry information on every new order

 - [x] Amend profile information
    >Default delivery information can be updated.